waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Item-based:** Using the ITEMFINDER yielded no results.
 Equipping all three party members with different held items did not change the outcome of interacting with the Receptionist.
     - **Sequential:** Interacting with the Cooltrainer F and then immediately walking onto the warp tile at (7,9) failed.
 - **Current Hypothesis:** The battle challenge is glitching because my party's levels (12, 48, 20) are invalid for any of the challenge brackets.
 The intended solution is to assemble a team of three Pokémon at or below level 10 to successfully enter the L:10 challenge.
+#### Battle Tower 1F Escape Log (Update)
+- **Failed Hypothesis (NPC Interaction):** Interacting with the Cooltrainer F at (3, 9) after stunning her yields only generic dialogue ('I'm going to win them all!') and does not trigger an escape event.
+This confirms previous findings that NPC dialogue is not the solution.